ryangoggin/ryangoggin/README.md

 🔍 I'm looking for dynamic SWE team that challenges me and allows me to further refine and develop my skills as an engineer

-🏢 My professional experience includes web development and 4 years internships and full-time work as a process engineer in biotech/pharmaceuticals
+🏢 My professional experience includes web development and process engineering in biotech/pharmaceuticals

 📫 Email: ryan_goggin@alumni.brown.edu OR ryangoggin1@gmail.com